CordlessWool/website/src/en/projects/index.md

 layout: layouts/projects.njk
 ---

-Here you will find a list of my projects.
-Some I of them still active, but I am not working on them anymore.
-Some of them also archived, but I worked on them in the past.
-At least it is a list of projects I participated will my work and study time.
-Keep reading to get more details, they are sorted conological...
+Please find below a list of my current and previous projects.
+Some of these are still active, but I am no longer working on them.
+Others have been archived, but I was involved in them previously.
+This list provides an overview of my work and study history.
+For further details, please refer to the chronological list below.